lsilvam/lab-meta-data/02_templates_as_.json/01-template-cell_culture/00README-metadata_cell_culture.md

 ```
 ### two entries for same culture

-Example for cell culture structure for n-entries for the same flask/culture
+Example for cell culture structure for n-entries for the same flask/culture.

-Below when you want to prepare for an experiment (for example, after a passage the culture might need an antibiotic selection)
+When you want to prepare for an experiment (for example, after a passage the culture might need an antibiotic selection)

 ```json
 {